ignaigna/Simpsons-Hit-Run/README.md

 ## Installation

-> [!IMPORTANT]
-> Assets are too large to include in the repository.
-You can obtain them from (TODO) and place them in the build folder.

 ### Quick Installation (Pre-built)

 1. Download the latest build from the [Releases page](https://github.com/3UR/Simpsons-Hit-Run/releases/latest).
 2. Locate a zip file similar to `SRR2-Release-x64-2025.02.11-12.07.28-73389fa.zip` and download it.
 3. Extract the contents of the zip file to your desired location.
 4. Navigate to the extracted folder and locate `SRR2.exe`.
-5. Download the assets from the note above and place them in the same directory as `SRR2.exe`.
-6. You can now run the game.
+5. You can now run the game.
 (Note: The game will crash without the required assets)

 ### Developer Installation (Building from Source)